Deewana (TV series): Plot

 Falak's mother, Husn Ara, calls Falak back home.
-Upon reaching home, Mehru develops a high fever and falls in an odd state of unconsciousness.
-Shamma cannot understand what is wrong with her daughter and Husn Ara believes this is Falak's doing.
-When Falak comes to meet Mehru and calls her name, she hears his voice and strangely and abruptly wakes from her state of unconsciousness.
+Upon reaching home, Mehru develops a high fever and falls into an odd state of unconsciousness.
+Shamma cannot understand what is wrong with her daughter, and Husn Ara believes this is Falak's doing.
+When Falak comes to meet Mehru and calls her name, she hears his voice and, strangely and abruptly, wakes from her state of unconsciousness.
 She runs into his arms, to the astonishment of her family and Husn Ara.
-She weeps and asks him why he brought her back to all this pain when finally, she was happy with him.
+She wept and asked him why he brought her back to all this pain when, finally, she was happy with him.

 Later, Husn Ara accuses Falak of bringing Mehru under his spell and using his powers to manipulate her emotions.
 This accusation brings Falak to his knees.
 In tears, Falak professes to his mother and Shams that he has not cast any spell on Mehru.
 He is simply and deeply in love with her.
 He swears that he never influenced her feelings for him.
 Husn Ara is surprised to hear this declaration, but she believes her son.

-With the passage of time, Harris becomes estranged from his family, as he discovers he is an adopted child, which is why his parents mourn the death of their daughter so much more.
+With time, Harris becomes estranged from his family, as he discovers he is an adopted child, which is why his parents mourn the death of their daughter so much more.
 He leaves his family to go back to Mehru but finds that it is too late.
 Mehru can no longer find a place in her heart for Harris.
-Concurrently, she is also confused by Falak who always manages to cheer her up with his antics but does not seem to have clear answers for any of her questions.
+Concurrently, she is also confused by Falak, who always manages to cheer her up with his antics but does not seem to have clear answers for any of her questions.

 In an effort to keep Falak away from Mehru, Husn Ara traps Falak in his room using her powers.
 Somehow, Mehru manages to enter the room and release Falak although the human eye cannot ordinarily see past such magic.
 Falak calls it a miracle of their love and is overjoyed to be reunited with Mehru.
 However, he cannot answer her when she asks him if he intends to marry her once she divorces Harris.

 Meanwhile, Harris grows increasingly agitated when Mehru insists she no longer loves him.
 He barges into her room one fateful night and tries to force himself on her.
 Falak saves Mehru and throws Harris off her.
 Mehru is terrified and screams for her mother.
 Subhan Qureshi, Mehru's father, cannot take the stress of Harris's accusations against Mehru's character and commits suicide.
 Falak tries to save Mehru's father but his efforts are hampered when Agha intercedes and captures Falak.
 Falak is now trapped in the jinn world.